JiriHoffmann/react-native-clusterer/README.md

 ### `renderItem`

-Function that takes an item (`GeoJSON Feature point or cluster`) and returns a Marker component. `renderItem` additionally provides function getClusterExpansionRegion() inside properies for clusters (ONLY for clusters!) which will return a region that can be used to expand the cluster.
-Same as [expandCluster](<#expandCluster(clusterId)>) without the need for `clusterId` param.
+Function that takes an item (`GeoJSON Feature point or cluster`) and returns a React component.

 # Supercluster